RTO and RPO explained

 With the correct planning, support from management, and a good IT budget, your IT system should be able to self-heal and preferably not fail in the first place.

 Data corruption and ransomware can still occur.
-When they do, corruption is simply spread amongst all the storage locations.
+When they do, corruption is spread amongst all the storage locations.
 Every Sysadmin knows this.
-However, it is more commonplace nowadays with increasing cybercrime and ransomware.
+However, with increasing cybercrime and ransomware, it is more commonplace nowadays.

 2 Responses